Close Menu

 Letters of Recommendation

-Three letters of reference from teachers and/or community leaders are required for admission.
-Please request that letters be sent directly to the Office of Medical Admissions and that they address the following:
+Three letters of reference from professors and/or community leaders are required for admission.
+Please request that the letters address the following:

 • Commitment to the study of medicine